sjbrown/1kfa/mod_guide_gm.md

  * Remove the Shadow cards and replace them with the combat-specific Deal Damage cards

-## When a combat interlude ends
+## Closing a combat interlude

+ * All players may use the Take a Breather move, flipping Str.
  * Gather up all the cards of the Combat deck
  * Remove the combat-specific Deal Damage cards and replace them with the Shadow cards
- * If *any* of the PCs have survied the Combat interlude without being incapacitated, one ✔ token is added to a ✔ progress bar
+ * If *any* of the PCs have survived the Combat interlude without being incapacitated, one ✔ token is added to a ✔ progress bar, players choice
+ * If *all* of the PCs survived, add one more ✔ token

 The GM Move Deck instead of "Shadow" cards, has "Deal Damage" cards